marix1993/CICD_Project/Readme.md

-New change to check merging.
+New change to check everything.